-Already implemented border crossing rehabilitation project1 (completed in 2006) has supported the flow of traffic and created space for vehicle inspection/processing, thus expediting the border crossing time.
-At the same time, the physical improvements have contributed to better working conditions of Customs front line officers.
+Already implemented border crossing rehabilitation project (completed in 2006) has improved the conditions at the road Border Crossing Kafasan and these physical improvements have contributed to better working conditions of Customs front line officers.

-However, the increased traffic flow throw the border crossings and increased volume of trading requires further physical improvements of border crossing facilities, in the first place at the most frequent road Border Crossing Tabanovce.
+However, the increased traffic flow of goods, as well as passengers, through this border crossing and increased volume of trading requires further physical improvements of border crossing facilities at the most frequent road Border Crossing with Republic of Albania - Kafasan.
 The present conditions of the premises at the border crossing do not fully support implementation of the simplified customs clearance procedures, and often cause traffic congestion and significant delays.

-The project will create favourable infrastructural conditions for customs and border controls, thus strengthening the CARM's capacity in the fight against cross border crime and fraud, corruption and trafficking of illegal goods, in order to protect the security of the country borders and safety of the citizens, in line with required EU standards and best practices.
+The project will create favourable infrastructural conditions for customs and border controls (including food, veterinary and phytosanitary inspection), thus strengthening the CARM's capacity in the fight against cross border crime and fraud, corruption and trafficking of illegal goods, in order to protect the security of the country borders and safety of the citizens, in line with required EU standards and best practices.

-From 2008, CARM assumed the competences for management and maintenance of the premises at the road Border Crossing Points.2
+From 2008, CARM assumed the competences for management and maintenance of the premises at the road Border Crossing Points.